What Is Agile? And When to Use It

 The tenets of Agile—adaptability, iteration, continuous delivery, and short time frames, among others—make it a project management style that’s better suited for ongoing projects and projects where certain details aren’t known from the outset.
 That means if a project doesn’t have clear constraints, timelines, or available resources, it’s a good candidate for an Agile approach.

-For example, designing and launching a new product might push a team against several unforeseen challenges.
-Having an Agile approach can mean the project already has the methodology to test products as often as needed, iterate quickly, and communicate changes with stakeholders.
+For example, designing and launching new products might push project teams against several unforeseen challenges.
+Having an Agile approach can mean projects already have the methodology to test products as often as needed, iterate quickly, and communicate changes with project stakeholders.

 Traditional project management approaches like Waterfall can be easier to plan out and progress easier to measure.
 This can make projects with clearly demarcated constraints (like a strict budget or timeline), or projects where teams are expected to work independently of stakeholders better suited for traditional approaches.